joergschultzelutter/openapi-to-robot-framework-datadriver-testgenerator/README.md

 ## Features

-- Supports OpenAPI V3 YAML and JSON file formats.
+- Supports OpenAPI V3 YAML and JSON input file formats.
 V2 file format support can be achieved through library reconfiguration.
-- The program will read any valid OpenAPI file and then tries to generate the following files:
+- The program will read a valid OpenAPI file and then tries to generate the following output files for you:
   - A Robot Framework test file, containing all tests that are associated with this OpenAPI file
   - A generic RF 'include' file
   - An Excel file which will be used by the Robot Framework test as input data